-1. Classification Examination: Upon admission to the Freshman class of Clark College, students will be given standardized examinations for the purpose of assigning members of the Freshman class to the sections in which they should go.
-These examinations have no bearing upon the students' admission to the College.

-2. Tests and Regular Examinations: (a) Tests: The various instructors gives tests in the classes to determine the effectiveness of their instruction and the comprehensiveness of the grasp which the student has made of the subject-matter taught.
+- 1. Classification Examination: Upon admission to the Freshman class of Clark College, students will be given standardized examinations for the purpose of assigning members of the Freshman class to the sections in which they should go.
+These examinations have no bearing upon the students' admission to the College. - 2.
+Tests and Regular Examinations: (a) Tests: The various instructors gives tests in the classes to determine the effectiveness of their instruction and the comprehensiveness of the grasp which the student has made of the subject-matter taught.
 All students are required to take these tests in their respective classes.

-(b) Mid-term Examinations: At the end of the first nine weeks of each semester a mid-term examination is given in all classes and an average for this period of time is made out which average gives the student definite information as to the quality of work he is doing.
-This average is also sent to the parents or guardians of the student.

-(c) Semester Examinations: At the end of each semester written examinations are given in all classes.
+- (b) Mid-term Examinations: At the end of the first nine weeks of each semester a mid-term examination is given in all classes and an average for this period of time is made out which average gives the student definite information as to the quality of work he is doing.
+This average is also sent to the parents or guardians of the student. - (c) Semester Examinations: At the end of each semester written examinations are given in all classes.
 These examinations contribute in a very large measure to the general average of the work in various courses; therefore, no student is excused from these examinations.
-ALL EXPENSES FOR THE SEMESTER MUST BE PAID IN FULL BEFORE THE STUDENT MAY RECEIVE A PER-MIT TO TAKE SEMESTER EXAMINATIONS.
-A student unavoidably absenting himself from an examination may take a special examination at a time fixed by the college and by paying the special examination fee in the Business Office and presenting the permit to the teacher(s).

-3. Comprehensive Examination in English: All students are required to pass a general comprehensive examination in English.
-Students are eligible to take the examination at the completion of English Composition A2 but not sooner than the second semester of the sophomore year.
-Students must pass the examination to qualify for graduation.

-4. Graduate Record Examination: All seniors are required to take the Graduate Record examination before graduating.
+ALL EXPENSES FOR THE SEMESTER MUST BE PAID IN FULL BEFORE THE STUDENT MAY RECEIVE A PERMIT TO TAKE SEMESTER EXAMINATIONS.
+A student unavoidably absenting himself from an examination may take a special examination at a time fixed by the college and by paying the special examination fee in the Business Office and presenting the permit to the teacher(s). - 3.
+Examination in English Fundamentals: All students are required to pass an examination to show proficiency in English usage.
+Students are eligible to take the examination at the completion of English Composition, A2.
+Students must pass the examination to qualify for graduation. - 4.
+Graduate Record Examination: All seniors are required to take the Graduate Record examination before graduating.
 Cost of the examination is one of the student's graduation fees.